precice/micro-manager/docs/snapshot_configuration.md

 --- | ---
 `parameter_file_name` | Path to the HDF5 file containing the parameter space from the current working directory.
 Each macro parameter must be given as a dataset.
 Macro data for the same micro simulation should have the same index in the first dimension.
 The name must correspond to the names given in the config file.
 `read_data_names` | A Python dictionary with the names of the data to be read from preCICE as keys and `"scalar"` or `"vector"` as values depending on the nature of the data.
-`write_data_names` | A Python dictionary with the names of the data to be written to preCICE as keys and `"scalar"` or `"vector"` as values depending on the nature of the data.
+`write_data_names` | A Python dictionary with the names of the data to be written to the database as keys and `"scalar"` or `"vector"` as values depending on the nature of the data.

 ## Simulation Parameters